 There are two ways:

 Note: These ways do not work for SEP 14.x unmanaged client.
-For SEP 14.x (14.3 MP1 and earlier), you need to do avobe [For Managed SEP for Linux Clients] on SEPM then export unmanaged client installer of policy assigned group from SEPM.
+For SEP 14.x (14.3 MP1 and earlier).
+You need to do the above [For Managed SEP for Linux Clients] on SEPM then export unmanaged client installer of policy assigned group from SEPM.
 See How to get an unmanaged client installation package for more information.

 1. Client Settings Host File: